 A good place to find articles is in the Library's databases.
 They contain magazines, journals, newspapers, reference books, video files, audio files, and podcasts.
 Search any of the Databases for Business & Economics.

-A few of the magazines and newspapers included in the General Reference Gold database:
+A few of the business magazines included in the General Reference Gold database are:

 Find links to local newspapers and other newspaper resources for current events.

 InfoTrac Newsstand: You can enter a term and search.
 Then narrow your results by date, subject, and section by using the column on the right: